ASCNet: Asymmetric Sampling Correction Network for Infrared Image Destriping: PROPOSED METHOD

 \section{PROPOSED METHOD}

-This section elaborates on the proposed Asymmetric Residual wavelet Column correction Network (ARCNet) for stripe noise removal.
-We begin by presenting the overall network architecture of ARCNet in Section~\ref{sec:ONA}.
-Then, we present the technical details of the constituent Residual Haar Discrete Wavelet Transform module and Column Non-uniformity Correction Module in Section~\ref{sec:RHDWT} and Section~\ref{sec:CNCM}, respectively.
+We first briefly introduce the DWT in a U-shaped framework in Section~\ref{sec: MWCNN}, and follow by presenting the overall network architecture of ASCNet in Section~\ref{sec:ONA}.
+Then, we present the technical details of the RHDWT and CNCM in Section~\ref{sec: RHDWT} and Section~\ref{sec: CNCM}, respectively.